Fermiac/woocommerce-siftscience/readme.txt

 * Sending login, logout, cart actions event data to Sift Science
 * Sending order details to Sift Science automatically or via the orders page
+* Fetch and display Sift Science fraud score in orders list and order view
 * Flagging users as good/bad to train Sift Science and improve accuracy

 == Installation ==

-1. Find the plugin (Fermiac Sift Science) in the WordPress Store and install it
+1. Install Fermiac Sift Science from the WordPress Store
 1. Activate the plugin through the 'Plugins' screen in WordPress
 1. Use the WooCommerce->Settings->SiftScience screen to configure the plugin